LocalGovIMS/localgov-ims/docs/generating-an-openapi-spec-for-the-localgov-ims-api.md

 # Introduction
-The following document describes what is requied to generate an [OpenApi specification](https://swagger.io/specification/) for the LocalGov IMS API
+The following document describes what is required to generate an [OpenApi specification](https://swagger.io/specification/) for the LocalGov IMS API

 The LocalGov IMS API is written in .NET Framework 4.8, and as such, the tooling that's available to create an OpenAPI specification is limited.